 If shares in a stock corporation that is listed on the Vienna Stock Exchange are being sold, any share transfer has to be reported within two trading days to the Vienna Stock Exchange, the Financial Market Authority and to the company whose shares are being transferred, if by such share transfer the shareholding of one shareholder reaches, exceeds or falls below 4, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 75 or 90%.
+The statutes of a listed company can provide for an additional threshold of 3 %.
+There are special rules for the treatment of derivatives, options and other instruments, the main aim of which is to prevent a circumvention of the notification requirements.
+If the notification obligations are not complied with, voting rights in excess of the relevant threshold cannot be exercised and are dormant.

-Sec.
-22 para 2 Takeover Act stipulates that in case of an acquisition of a direct stake in a publicly traded (target) corporation that exceeds 30 % of permanent voting rights, the Takeover Commission has to be informed immediately and an offer to acquire the remaining shares must be made within 20 trading days.
-The increase of such controlling stake by way of "creeping in" does not allow for circumvention of these public disclosure rules.
+Section 22 para.
+2 Takeover Act stipulates that in case of an acquisition of a direct stake in a publicly traded (target) corporation that exceeds 30 % of permanent voting rights, the Takeover Commission has to be informed immediately and an offer to acquire the remaining shares must be made within 20 trading days.
+There are exceptions to the requirement of the filing of a mandatory offer, the most important of them being the existence of a larger shareholder.
+The increase of such controlling stake by way of "creeping in" (i.e. acquisition of shares which provide for additional voting rights of at least 2 % within a period of 12 months; provided that the shareholder does not already hold more than 50 % of the voting rights of the target) also triggers a mandatory bid, and, therefore, public disclosure rules.
 Even when such controlling stake in excess of 30 % is being held through one intermediary holding company, the disclosure rules apply.
+The direct or indirect acquisition of over 26 % but less than 30 % of the voting rights in a target company also triggers the obligation to notify the Takeover Commission.
+The voting rights in excess of 26 % are dormant, unless the Austrian Takeover Commission lifts the restriction.
+The restriction falls away as soon as a bid for the shares in the target company has been made and completed.
+Further, the voting rights are not dormant if certain exceptions apply, the most important being the existence of a bigger shareholder.